-Dear members of ACSIS, friends and actors of the African Civil Society for ICT and sustainable development.
+Dear members of ACSIS, friends and actors of the African Civil Society for ICT and Sustainable Development.

-Through its members, ACSIS actively participates in all international dialogues on ICT and Development in Africa and the world.
+Through its members, ACSIS actively participates in international dialogues on ICT and Development in Africa and the world.
 Among them IGF, AfIGF, WSIS Forum, DSF, ITU, ICANN and IANA Transition, AFRALO, etc. With varying degrees of success, national and regional coordinators and individual members of ACSIS also provided assistance through the creation of national and regional IGF, workshops, training and awareness on ICT issues.

 These achievements have not been possible without the invaluable support of the peoples and governments of Mali, Senegal, Tunisia, South Africa and partner institutions such as the UN Economic Commission for Africa (ECA), the African Union, the International Organization of the Francophonie, the International Telecommunication Union, etc.

 Past the period of setting up ACSIS structures, we must move forward with the mandate of the organization.

 That’s my call to you.
 So that together, we tackle the challenges faced in realizing an open and inclusive information society in Africa.
 For this, we must redouble our efforts and vigilance.
 Despite some progress, digital inclusion remains a pipe dream for most Africans: